C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/disorders.md

 	* [Signaling Pathways in Schizophrenia: emerging targets and therapeutic strategies][Signaling Pathways in Schizophrenia: emerging targets and therapeutic strategies]
 	* [The Role of Dopamine in Schizophrenia from a Neurobiological and Evolutionary Perspective: Old Fashioned, but Still in Vogue]
 * Sweating
+	* [Hyperhidrosis—Causes and Treatment of Enhanced Sweating][Hyperhidrosis—Causes and Treatment of Enhanced Sweating]
 	* [Mechanisms and controllers of eccrine sweating in humans][Mechanisms and controllers of eccrine sweating in humans]
 * Withdrawal
 	* [The cannabis withdrawal syndrome: current insights][The cannabis withdrawal syndrome: current insights]